Camberwick Green, Trumpton and Chigley

 And whilst the hair and 'tache make him one of the most memorable moonlighters ....

-it's also no coincidence that you never see Camberwick's PC McGarry and Trumpton's Constable Potter together either !
+There's a reason Camberwick's PC McGarry and Trumpton's Constable Potter never appeared together either.

 To the right,